wansors/lightweight-config-server/README.md

 Config Server also supports a search path with placeholders for the {application} and {profile}

 ## How do I start?
-Easy, just extend the base docker image and copy you config in Yaml format on TODO
+Easy, just extend the base docker image and copy your configuration in Yaml format on TODO